The assembly line at Beneteau’s factory is a high tech operation which owes more to modern mass production techniques than traditional boatbuilding.

 Three elements summarize how boatbuilding has changed at this builder.

 Beneteau divides its facilities into three areas: molding, cutting/trimming, and assembly.
 “Not only does this keep the facilities cleaner, it moves the boat through its various production stages at an optimal rate,” says Laurent Fabre, President of Beneteau Americas.
 “We’ve studied best practices in other industries like automotive, and we focus on elements of Lean manufacturing, just-in-time supply-chain management, and process improvement.”
+We also use a Foundry and Machine Shop to produce the very best cast aluminum, brass, and bronze components.

 Components are binned per vessel, so a specific model receives crates of all wood parts, fixtures, hose, wire, and so on, delivered directly to the workstation.
 Work times are closely monitored and documented for continual improvement.
 Quality control is at every step including testing thru-hulls and engines in a pool before the boat is prepared for shipment.
+Then if you use powder coating powder for your business then have a good look at that supplier as the quality is incredibly good.

 Beneteau, like many other builders of fiberglass boats, uses three types of building processes including traditional hand layup, resin infusion (a dry layup that is vacuum bagged and infused with resin), and injection molding (two molds are sandwiched around materials like gelcoat, fiber, and coring, to create a perfect finish on both sides).
-The optimal process depends on the boat part being manufactured as the builder seeks to optimize the relationship between strength, weight, sound and thermal insulation, as well as providing a process that reduces labor and parts variability.
+The optimal process depends on the boat part being manufactured as the builder seeks to optimize the relationship between strength, weight, sound and thermal insulation installation, as well as providing a process that reduces labor and parts variability.
 Speaking of technology, speaking of technology, hamptons boat rental have the best modern yacht deals.

 Robots replace humans for some operations.
 Here a five-axis CNC machine cuts out a hatch opening on a sailboat deck, that would be a dusty and hazardous for a worker.